Best Android TVs 2023

 How to pick the best Android TV

-As noted a couple of times already in this article, the H8G brings a combination of great specs, useful features, and a relatively affordable price all in one package.
+Out of everything currently available, we think the Hisense U8G Quantum is the best Android TV you can buy in 2022.
+As we've already explained, it brings a combination of great specs, useful features, and a relatively affordable price all in one package.
 That mix of everything is what allows it to stand out from the competition, and it's a setup that Hisense should be proud of.
-The H8G is a joy to use, offering an incredible 4K picture with all the fixings — HDR, Dolby Vision, etc. Its Android TV interface runs great, there are plenty of HDMI ports for all of your gadgets, and Dolby Atmos helps to elevate your audio.
+The U8G is a joy to use, offering an incredible 4K picture with all the fixings — HDR, Dolby Vision, etc. Its Android TV interface runs great, there are plenty of HDMI ports for all of your gadgets, and Dolby Atmos helps elevate your audio.